seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 $$

-As a 'thought experiment' let's review this design in the comparative context of common organisms AND a hypothetical Large Language
+As a 'thought experiment' let's review this design in the comparative context of common organisms AND a hypothetical Large Language Model.
-Model.
 We'll start with the animals.

 ### Species Comparison

-A structured table was developed to compare perception-based symbol use across species (Humans, Felidae (Cats), Canidae (Dogs), Aves (Birds), Insecta (Insects), Olfactores (Fish), and Machina (AI).
+A structured table was developed to compare perception-based symbol use across species (Homo Sapiens, Felidae, Canidae, Aves, Insecta, Olfactores, and Machina (AI).
 Metrics included perceptual speed, sensory bandwidth, visual field, symbolic resolution, and extrapolated linguistic structure.

 The key insight: Assuming the species has a language, the **species likely adapted their symbolic systems to fit within the constraints of their sensory modalities and ecological context**.
 Birds, for example, may use rapid symbol